GATB/gatb-tools-machine/README.md

 ## Running other GATB-Tools

+The [Wiki of this project](https://github.com/GATB/gatb-tools-machine/wiki) explains how to use the "gatb\_tools\_machine".

-Please refer to the appropriate GATB-Tools to review how to start them.
+In addition, please refer to the appropriate GATB-Tools to review how to use their respective command-line arguments.

 Documentation is here: